Welcome to the Mournes and Ring of Gullion

 Adjoining the Mourne Mountains is the Ring of Gullion in County Armagh - another Area of Oustanding Natural Beauty.
 This area is rich in cultural heritage and mythology, which can be explored at the Tí Chulainn Centre, Mullaghbawn, as well as excellent walking, cycling and angling.

 Sites of interest include a number of impressive megalithic tombs, Kilnasaggart Inscribed Stone (one of Ireland’s earliest Christian monuments) and nearby Moyry Castle, built in 1601 to secure the historic mountain pass known as the ‘Gap of the North’.
+Visit Victoria Lock on the Newry Canal where you can learn about its history, have a picnic and enjoy the wildlife and views of Carlingford Lough.
 The Slieve Gullion Courtyard, consisting of renovated farm buildings from 1800, hosts a variety of events throughout the year and has a café and bar on-site, plus one of Ireland’s best adventure playparks, suitable for all ages.
 There are walks around the forest and this is the starting point to ascend Slieve Gullion, which has Ireland’s highest surviving passage tomb on its summit.